-For a consistent experience across all our services, you are encouraged to buy a ticket before you board or use an AT HOP card for your travel.
+For a consistent experience across all our services, you are encouraged to buy a ticket before you board or use a AT HOP card for your travel.
 You can use ticket machines that are being installed across the ferry network.
 For more details, see the Ticket Information page.

-Bicycles can be carried on most ferry services for free.
+Paihikara (bikes) can be carried on most ferry services for free.
 Space is limited though, and whilst we work with operators to provide more space for bikes, we do ask that you plan your journeys carefully and if possible avoid the busier peak times for travel.
-The Rakino Island ferry, Rangitoto Island and Tiritiri Matangi Island ferries are the exceptions.
+The Rakino Island, Rangitoto Island and Tiritiri Matangi Island ferries are the exceptions.
 Just wheel your bike onto the ferry.
 Some boats have racks, others have hooks, and with others you can lean your bike against a rail, or stand out the back with your bike.
 If unsure, observe other cyclists or ask one of the ferry staff.

 Dogs and small animals in cages can be carried on most ferry services.
 Please check with your ferry operatorbefore you travel.